pytrackdat/pytrackdat/README.md

 At this point, you should create (or have created) the new version of the database.
 Either change the downloaded CSV files to have the same headers as the original data files, or re-build the design file using the headers from the downloaded CSV files.
-Make sure to re-generate the site using `generate.py`.
+Make sure to re-generate the site using `ptd-generate`.

 Upload the new PyTrackDat application `.zip` archive, using methods described previously in this tutorial.